pingidentity/pingidentity-devops-getting-started/docs/variableScoping.md

 ## Server Profile scope
 A property file provided by the server-profile repo.
-Going forward it is NOT RECOMMENDED as this overrides all Image/Orchestration variables.
+Going forward it is NOT RECOMMENDED as this overrides all Image/Orchestration variables, unless an export with default value is used, as in this example where LOG_LEVEL would only be set if not previously set (i.e. not set at image or orchestration scopes):

+    export LOG_LEVEL=${LOG_LEVEL:=INFO}

 There are some use cases when the env_vars can be used, such as, when the developer of the server profile requires that a variable should be set to a specific value to never be overridden by orchestration.